Our uses of information

 What we do

-We have entered into contracts with other NHS organisations to provide some services for us or on our behalf.
+We have entered into contracts with other organisations to provide some services for us or on our behalf.
 These organisations are known as “data processors”.
 Below are details of our data processors and the function that they carry out on our behalf:

 - NHS South, Central and West Commissioning Support Unit: Risk Stratification, Invoice Validation, Commissioning Intelligence analysis (add value to the analyses of data that does not directly identify individuals), HR and IT services